 Monthly Archives: March 2026

-Dr. John O’Reilly is an anesthesiologist with over 50 years of medical experience who now speaks out about how modern food, medicine, and environmental factors intersect to affect our health.
-A co‑author of Stories of Strength Real Journeys of Struggle, Resilience, and Renewal, his chapter, “Wellness Gone Wrong,” explores how processed foods, monocultures, GMOs, and everyday electromagnetic radiation may be quietly undermining our well-being and what individuals and families can do to take back control.
+John O’Reilly is an anesthesiologist with over 50 years of medical experience who now speaks out about how modern food, medicine, and environmental factors intersect to affect our health.
+A co‑author of Stories of Strength: Real Journeys of Struggle, Resilience, and Renewal, he explores in his chapter, “Wellness Gone Wrong,” how processed foods, monocultures, GMOs, and everyday electromagnetic radiation may be quietly undermining our well-being, and what individuals and families can do to take back control.

 Resources: